vladlpavlov/Pythagoras/README.md

 # Pythagoras

-Planet-scale idempotent computations in Python.
+Scalable idempotent computations in Python.

 ## What is it?

-An experimental framework that aims to democratize access to distributed serverless compute.
-We make it simple and inexpensive to create and run massively parallel algorithms.
-Pythagoras makes data scientists' lives easier, while allowing them to solve more complex problems in a shorter time with smaller budgets.
+A framework that makes algorithm parallelization easy and inexpensive, focused on accelerating data science and machine learning workflows.

 ## How to get it?

 The source code is hosted on GitHub at: https://github.com/vladlpavlov/pythagoras

-Binary installers for the latest released version are available at the Python package index at: https://pypi.org/project/pythagoras
+Installers for the latest released version are available at the Python package index at: https://pypi.org/project/pythagoras

     pip install pythagoras